KushajveerSingh/personal-website/docs/software-engineering/programming-languages/rust/the-rust-programming-language-book.md

 ## Borrowing

 -   Pass a reference to variable that is owned by some other variable.
 -   **Referencing** - Use `&` to create a reference that refers to the value of a variable, but the ownership does not change.
+By default, references are immutable.
+-   **Mutable references** - Use `mut &`.
+    -   If you have a mutable reference, you are not allowed to have any other reference, including immutable reference.
+    -   This helps prevent _data races_.

 ```rust
 fn main() {